mebusy/notes/dev_notes/AI_CS188_ReinforcementLearning.md

 Of course because we're trying things out from a state of partial information , we're gonna make some mistakes and so there is always going to be this process of trying things out not all of which work optimally.

--- race car example

-You still know whether you'er cool , warmer, overheated, and you still know that you can move faster or slow.
+For the race car example -- you still know whether you'er cool , warmer, overheated, and you still know that you can move faster or slow.

 What you don't know is what fast and slow do.
-So for all you know fast is the best idea ever or is the best idea ever , you try some things maybe you end up going too slow or maybe you overheat.
+So far all you know fast is the best idea ever or slow is the best idea ever.
+You try some things maybe you end up going too slow or maybe you overheat.
 And you have to try things again and slowly learn what these actions do from each state.

+ - Still assume a Markov decision process (MDP):
+    - A set of states s ∈ S
+    - A set of actions (per state) A
+    - A model T(s,a,s’)
+    - A reward function R(s,a,s’)
+ - Still looking for a policy π(s)
+ - New twist: ***don’t know T or R***
+    - I.e. we don’t know which states are good or what the actions do
+    - Must actually try actions and states out to learn

 ## Offline (MDPs) vs. Online (RL)